 The CSU prepares students for success through leading-edge programs, superior teaching and scholarly activity.
 High-quality academic programs reflect California’s current and future workforce demands in emerging fields such as cybersecurity, software engineering, sustainable business and environmental technology.

-The CSU drives California’s economy with nearly 120,000 undergraduate and graduate students earning degrees each year and enhances the social fabric of the state and nation through the contributions of its students, faculty, staff and more than 3.4 million alumni.
+The CSU drives California’s economy with nearly 120,000 undergraduate and graduate students earning degrees each year and enhances the social fabric of the state and nation through the contributions of its students, faculty, staff and nearly 3.7 million alumni.

 The CSU system was created in 1960 under the California Master Plan for Higher Education.
 The CSU draws its students from the top third of the state’s high school graduates and is California’s primary undergraduate teaching institution.
 Continuing to expand its educational scope and help meet California’s workforce demands for skilled professionals, the CSU offers independent doctor of education, doctor of nursing practice and doctor of physical therapy programs at numerous campuses.
 The doctor of philosophy is also offered through a joint partnership with other public and private universities in California.